yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 2. Find out how to extract and combine the relevant parts of the embedding tokens to produce the attention output embedding

 :::{tip} Only learning one relationship?
 For purposes of understanding attention, you can think of the layer learning just one relationship, as I just described above.
 Of course, languages have _lots_ of relationships.
-As we'll see later in this chapter, and then again in @putting-it-together, our LLM will actually have many instances of attention layers (called "heads").
+As we'll see later in this chapter, and then again in [](./05-putting-it-together.md), our LLM will actually have many instances of attention layers (called "heads").
 Each will focus on one relationship, but because they're all initialized with different random values, each will randomly converge towards a different relationship.

 What the relationships actually _are_ can be very opaque.
 When researchers look at the learned parameters, some layers seem pretty straightforward, like learning "words depend on the word before them" (i.e., that sentences have some linearity to them).
 Other layers seems to conflate a few seemingly unrelated relationships, and still others are totally incomprehensible.
 Gaining insight into what these layers mean is an area of active research.
 :::